Skip to main content

 Hawaii · Free Case Value Calculator

-Hawaii Motor Vehicle Accident Settlement Calculator
+Hawaii Car Accident Settlement Calculator

 Under Hawaii's modified comparative fault system, motor vehicle accident claimants can recover as long as their fault does not exceed 50%.
 Your damages are reduced by your fault percentage, and the critical question in every Hawaii car accident case is whether the at-fault driver bears the majority of responsibility.